-When people are polled on the subject, they agree that the concept of Medicare for All sounds good, said Weil.
+When citizens are polled on the subject, they agree that the concept of Medicare for All sounds good, said Weil.
 “But when you start to talk about disruption in coverage and the potential of taxes to go up, people’s support starts to weaken,” he said.

 In other words, you may despise your health insurance, but at least you understand just how awful it is.

 Weil thinks it’s likely that “elements of pressure” will start making the debate about Medicare for All less relevant.
-Healthcare systems will continue merging and buying up acute-care centers, for instance.
+Healthcare systems will continue merging and buying up acute care centers, for instance.
 Prices will keep rising.

 Public outrage may force the government to step in and regulate the healthcare system over time.

 “And once you have a consolidated, regulated industry, it’s not that different than single-payer,” he pointed out.